UW-AppleJACK/applejack/docs/DebrisClassificationDataFormats.md

 * `id`: The classification that the server will receive for this option.
 * `display`: The classification that the user will see for this option.
+* `helpTextTitle`, `helpTextPrimary`, `helpTextSecondary`: Content user will read if they need help with this option.
+* `helpImageUrl`, `helpImageAlt`: Optional image user will view if they need help with this option.